PaulGournay/The_Unnecessary_Complaint_Registry/README.md

 A small web app for collecting extremely specific and mildly ridiculous complaints.
 Built for fun, learning, and because overly-specific annoyances deserve a home.

-🚀 Features

-Submit a complaint with title, details, and category

-User accounts (complainers + archivist role)

-Category filtering

-Example data included

-🛠️ Setup
+## 🛠️ Setup
 1. Import the Database

-The SQL file is in:

-client/src/assets/complaint_registry.sql

-In XAMPP:

-Start Apache + MySQL

-Go to phpMyAdmin

-Create a database named complaint_registry

-Import the SQL file

-The file includes example users, categories, and complaints.
+The SQL file is in: "client/src/assets/complaint_registry.sql" In XAMPP: a.Start Apache + MySQL b.Go to phpMyAdmin c.Create a database named complaint_registry d.Import the SQL file-->The file includes example users, categories, and complaints.

 2. Run the Client

 cd client
 npm install
-npm run dev
+npm run dev--> in root directory

-(Adjust based on your project.)

-🧪 Example Accounts
+## 🧪 Example Accounts

-Paul – complainer
+Paul – complainer --> password : 1234

-Sam – complainer
+Sam – complainer --> password : 1234

-admin – archivist
+admin – archivist --> password : 1234